konmik/Phlux/README.md

 So now we have this one data structure and our function number does not increase so dramatically, we have even lesser amount of functions than we normally have.
-The interesting effect is that all of our functions now have a clear purpose - they either alter the data structure OR update a specific part of view.
+The interesting effect is that all of our functions now have a clear purpose - they either alter the data structure OR update a specific part of the view.

-Normally on Android our views are bloated with multi-purpose disorganized methods, with Phlux we have more control over methods, over data and over background tasks.
+Normally on Android our views are bloated with multi-purpose disorganized methods and variables, our background task management is a dark and unfriendly place that causes tons of troubles.
+With Phlux we have more control over methods, over data and over background tasks.

 ![Data Model](https://github.com/konmik/Phlux/blob/resources/doc/data_model.png)